Dynamic Real Wedding Website "Our Story" Examples to Inspire Your Own

 "Our Story" Writing Tips for Your Wedding Website

-As you can see from the above wedding website "our story" examples, there are no hard and fast rules when it comes to telling your story, however, we've put together these writing tips to help you out.
+As you can see from the above wedding website "Our Story" examples, there are no hard and fast rules when telling your love story.
+But if you need more guidance for how to write your story for a wedding website, we've put together easy-to-follow writing tips to help.

-P.S.
-If you're getting tripped up on the format, simply start by jotting down your story and an outline of the details you'd like to share (or dictating and transcribing it if that's easier for you), then edit the text after for flow and clarity.
+If you're getting tripped up on the format, create an outline of the details you'd like to share, then start jotting down your story (or dictating and transcribing it if that's easier for you).
+Finally, edit the text after for flow and clarity.

-Wedding websites are uniquely different for each couple, which is what makes them so personal and authentic.
-The best part about sharing your story is that it allows your friends and family to get to know you and your partner on a deeper level—especially wedding guests that don't know you that well.
+Wedding websites are uniquely different for each couple, which is what makes them so personal.
+The best part about sharing your story is that it allows your friends and family to get to know you and your partner on a deeper level—especially guests who don't know you that well.

-While you want it to be personal, keep in mind that some details should be kept private.
-You'll also want to be sure that both you and your fiancé(e) are comfortable with the information and photos to be shared before you hit publish.
+While you want it to be genuine, remember that some details should be kept private––your partner might not like the "I love you" story to be public.
+You'll also want to be sure that you and your partner are comfortable with the information and photos shared before you publish.